latest nhpb_banner 1__compressed2

 The goal of a charity or non-profit that operates a homeless shelter is to provide people both a safe place to stay tonight as well as help them access mid-to-long term social services, such as information on rapid rehousing, budgeting, legal, and other resources.
 Some organizations, such as Salvation Army or Catholic Charities, may also provide emergency motel or hotel vouchers in partnership with the government as part of case management.

-The services from a homeless shelter is combined with other temporary housing.
-The overall goal of most programs is on long term stability.
+The service from a homeless shelter is combined with other temporary housing.
+The overall goal of most programs is long term stability.
 Therefore they often operate transitional housing or apartments for people as the homeless person (or family) starts to move onto a path of more stable living arrangements.
 Or they provide free vouchers for the homeless to move into while other programs are applied too.
 Find free emergency motel vouchers online near you.

 In addition to having a place to sleep for a period of time, many homeless shelters also provide free stuff.
 They may serve free hot meals, provide clothes, sleeping bags, tents, or personal toiletries.
 Or a center will have a mailbox or showers/laundry service, computer lab and help the homeless in other ways.
 Many shelters also try to help clients find a place to work.